 All MSW students must:

 - Be admitted to the Graduate Social Work Program

 - Have completed the Methods Course #708 if the student does not have a BSW Degree

 Students should register for their field education courses at the same time that they register for their other social work courses.
 Students must be registered for the appropriate field course before they can begin their practicum.
-Students whose registration has been cancelled for non-payment of fees, or for any other reason, will not be able to continue in their assigned field placement because they are no longer considered an agent of the University and are therefore not covered under the student liability insurance.
-Students who are removed from their field placements, or self-initiate the termination of their placement, will be required to drop their concurrent Methods course and may forfeit all field hours for that semester.
+Students whose registration has been cancelled for non-payment of fees, or for any other reason, will not be able to continue in their assigned field placement because they are not considered an agent of the University and are therefore not covered by malpractice insurance.
+Students who are removed from their field placements, or self-initiate the termination of their placement, may be required to drop their concurrent Methods course and may have to forfeit all field hours for that semester.

 Based on the Accreditation Standards of the Council on Social Work Education, previous social service volunteer/employment experience or an internship from a non-accredited BSW Program, cannot be considered as criteria for exemption of any undergraduate field education courses.

 Only Field course 721 can be exempted.
 A SOC WRK 721 Exemption Request form must be submitted and approved prior to entering the initial field placement and/or the first full time academic semester.